-Though the company's wellness program is extensive and covers more than the list below, here are some components of it that’s working out well that your company might want to steal.
+Though Griffin Communication’s wellness program is extensive and covers more than this list, here are some components of it that’s working out well that your company might want to steal.

 Fitbit challenge.
 Yes, Fitbits can make a difference, Bartlett said.
-The way she implemented a program was to have a handful of goals and different levels as not everyone is at the same pace--some might walk 20,000 steps in a day, while someone else might strive for 5,000.
+The way she implemented a program was to have a handful of goals and different levels as not everyone is at the same pace–some might walk 20,000 steps in a day, while someone else might strive for 5,000.
 There are also competition and rewards attached.
 At Griffin Communications, the company purchased a number of Fitbits, then sold them to its employees for half the cost.
-It even offered payroll deduction so employees could pay just a few bucks per month to pay for the device.
-"Everyone can benefit by moving more," Bartlett said.
-"It's simple and it's universal."

 Wellness pantry.
 This idea, Bartlett said, was “more popular than I ever could have imagined.”
 Bartlett stocks up the fridge and pantry in the company’s kitchen with healthy food options.
 Employees then pay whole sale the price of the food, so it’s a cheap option for them to instead of hitting the vending machine.
 “Employees can pay 25 cents for a bottled water or $1.50 for a soda from the machine.”